src-d/apollo/README.md

 ### Difference from [src-d/gemini](https://github.com/src-d/gemini)?

-This guy is my big brother.
+This guy is my brother.
 Apollo focuses on research, extensibility, flexibility and rapid changes, while Gemini focuses on performance and serious production usage.
 All the proven and tested features will be eventually ported to Gemini.
 At the same time, Gemini may reuse some of Apollo's code.